kozko2001/blog-hugo/content/posts/obsidian/Radical Candor.md

 - **Calendar**: put things that you need to do yourself in the calendar
 - **Free at work**: everybody is going to be able to bring their best, if they feel autonomous.
 - **Building trust**: always takes times
-- **Demostrating opennes**: When somebody shares something with you you should always be respectful
+- **Demonstrating openness**: When somebody shares something with you you should always be respectful
 - **Recognize your own emotions**: share with the team how are you feeling
 - **Ask questions**: when somebody is frustrated/angry etc... keep asking questions and listening, you will understand the real issue
 - **Tell others how to feel: DON'T DO THAT **